PierreBeucher/novops/docs/src/getting-started.md

 ## 🔐 Security

-Secrets are loaded temporarily in a protected `tmpfs` directory and kept only for as long as they are needed.
+Secrets are loaded temporarily as environment variables or in a protected `tmpfs` directory and kept only for as long as they are needed..
 See [Novops Security Model](https://pierrebeucher.github.io/novops/security.html) for details

 ## Run Novops with...